Actindo-AG/Documentation/POS/Integration/08_ManageWarehouse.md

 #### Procedure

 Activate the warehouse logistics for the POS offers.
-For detailed information see [Activate the warehouse logistics for a product](../../RetailSuiteWarehousing/Integration/06_ActivateWarehouseLogistics.md) in the *Warehousing* documentation.
+For detailed information, see [Activate the warehouse logistics for a product](../../RetailSuiteWarehousing/Integration/06_ActivateWarehouseLogistics.md) in the *Warehousing* documentation.